Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_quickstart.rst

     >>> model.set_param('gbar_Leak', value=0.0001) # S/cm^2

-In real neurons, properties such as ion channel conductance vary across different regions of the cell.
+In real neurons, properties such as ion channel density vary across different regions of the cell.
 To distribute parameters across the cell, we need to specify **where** and **how** the parameter will be distributed.

 To select the segments **where** a given distribution will be applied, we use segment groups.